CaNS-World/CaNS/README.md

 In the `examples/` folder are examples of these files for several canonical flows.

-The files `out1d.h90`, `out2d.h90` and `out3d.h90` set up respectively the 1-, 2- and 3-dimensional output files.
-The output frequency is set up in `setup.h90`.
+The files `out1d.h90`, `out2d.h90` and `out3d.h90` set which data are written in 1-, 2- and 3-dimensional output files, respectively.
+The corresponding output frequency is set in `setup.h90`.

 ### Compilation